docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 Key ``start`` will be set to text index of the start of the composed line (greater than or equal to zero).
 Key ``end`` will be set to text index of the end of the composed line (greater than start, or equal to start if it is the last composed line).

-Will throw an exception if the computed start and end are outside of the current ``TextDocument``.
-Remember that the composed lines are static and subsequent changes to the ``TextDocument`` instance which changes its length may render the composed line data invalid.
+Will throw an exception if the computed start and end are outside of the current :ref:`TextDocument` Remember that the composed lines are static and subsequent changes to the :ref:`TextDocument` instance which changes its length may render the composed line data invalid.

 ----